bongiozzo/musica_mustdie/output/band_warrior.md

 # Warrior

+Heavy metal, USA

-Дискография
+## Дискография

-"Fighting For The Earth (7'' single)" 1985, Heavy Metal "Fighting For The Earth (LP)" 1985, Heavy Metal "Ancient Future" 1998, Heavy Metal
+### "Fighting For The Earth (7'' single)" 1985, Heavy Metal

+1. Fighting For The Earth
+2. Only The Strong Survive

+### "Fighting For The Earth (LP)" 1985, Heavy Metal

+1. Fighting For The Earth
+2. Only The Strong Survive
+3. Ruler
+4. Mind Over Matter
+5. Defenders Of Creation
+6. Day Of The Evil (Beware)
+7. Cold Fire
+8. PTM1
+9. Welcome Aboard

+### "Ancient Future" 1998, Heavy Metal

+1 Fight or Fall (4:16)
+2 Pray (4:11)
+3 Who Sane?
+(4:20)
+4 Learn to Love (4:57)
+5 Tonight We Ride (5:18)
+6 Power (4:32)
+7 White Mansions (4:42)
+8 Rush (5:13)
+9 Tear It Down (3:29)
+10 Ancient Future (3:43)

+ Joe Floyd - Guitar, Vocals (Background), Engineer, Mixing Sean Kenesie - Engineer
+ Roy Z - Bass, Guitar
+ Alex Solca - Photography
+ Jorge Palacios - Drums

-"Code Of Life" 2001, Heavy Metal
+### "Code Of Life" 2001, Heavy Metal

+1. Day Of Reckoning
+2. Kill The Machine
+3. Standing
+4. We Are One
+5. Open Your Eyes
+6. Pantheon
+7. Code Of Life
+8. Soul Survivor
+9. The Endless Beginning
+10. The Fools' Theme
+11. Retribution

-"Wars Of Gods & Men" 2004, Heavy Metal
+### "Wars Of Gods & Men" 2004, Heavy Metal

+1. The Wars Of Gods And Men
+2. Do It Now
+3. Never Live Your Life Again
+4. Salvation
+5. 3 AM Eternal
+6. Mars
+7. Unseen Forces
+8. Hypocrite
+9. Naked Aggression
+10. Love Above All

 ## Отношения с другими группами